Detroit Lions: Logos and uniforms

 In 2003, the team added black trim to their logo and jerseys.
-The face masks on the helmet changed from blue to black with the introduction of the new color.
-In 2005, the team introduced an alternate, black, jersey.
+The facemasks on the helmet changed from blue to black with the introduction of the new color.
+In 2005, the team introduced an alternate black jersey.

 For 2008, the team dropped the black jersey in favor of a throwback uniform to commemorate the franchise's 75th anniversary.
 The throwback uniform became the team's permanent alternate jersey in 2009, replacing the former black alternate.
 The Lions officially unveiled a new logo and uniforms on April 20, 2009.
 The logo was given a flowing mane and fangs, while the typeface featured a modern font.

 On February 1, 2017, the Lions announced a new typeface, logo, and the complete removal of the color black from the team identity.
 While the previous logo was retained, the border was changed from black to silver.
-The Lions then unveiled the new uniforms on April 13, 2017, which include blue pants for the first time since 1998, and an alternate all-silver uniform; the facemasks also became chrome.
+The Lions then unveiled the new uniforms on April 13, 2017, which included the white jersey and blue pants combo for the first time since 1998.
+They introduced an alternate all-gray uniform, an alternate all-Honolulu blue uniform, and a helmet with a silver face mask.
 The Lions also added the initials "WCF" to the left sleeve as a permanent tribute to William Clay Ford, who owned the team from 1963 until his death in 2014.
-The sleeve addition replaces the black "WCF" patch on the left breast that was added after Ford's death.
+The sleeve addition replaced the black "WCF" patch on the left breast that was added after Ford's death.

 On September 20, 2021, the Lions wore white pants with their road white uniforms against the Green Bay Packers.
 The white pants, which lacked striping, were previously worn during the "scarlet and black" era in the 1948 and 1949 seasons.

+On April 12, 2023, the Lions announced they would celebrate their 90th season in franchise history during the 2023 season with a commemorative logo and jersey patch.
+The inspiration for the patch is an homage to their logo from 1961 to 1969, which is also honored in the WCF memorial logo and the 60th commemorative season logo.
+On June 21, 2023, the Lions unveiled an alternate blue helmet.
+The helmet, which features the 1960s logo, was paired with the gray uniform.
+This was the first time the Lions wore a blue helmet since 1955.